 - HP says: "HP standard policy is to provide potential employers with information limited to start date, end date and job title on day of termination.
 This policy applies equally to employees impacted by workforce reduction."

 - HPAA member comments: Final salary will be provided at your option.
 HP may indicate that you are "Retired" if the company has classified you as a "Retiree."

 Why do companies outsource employment verification?
-To avoid legal liability issues, major companies -- including HP -- forbid managers from giving references for former employees while the manager is still with the company.
+For legal reasons, many companies forbid managers from giving references for former employees while the manager is still with the company.
 Here's a good explanation from the employer's point of view -- from the legal self-help publisher Nolo Press: Giving References for Former Employees If you ask one of your former managers for a reference while they are still employed by HP, you are asking them to violate company policy.

 There are three ways to provide employment history and salary: